josephdburdick/Git-Workflow/README.md

-# Github Workflow
+#A collaborative process for Git.

-A process for collaboration in Git.
 From the official Github Flow guide:
 > Branching is a core concept in Git, and the entire GitHub Flow is based upon it.
 > There's only one rule: anything in the master branch is always deployable.